SakshamChouhan/linkedin-content-ai/INSTALL.md

 ## Support

-For questions or support, please create an issue in the GitHub repository or contact the maintainer directly.
+For questions or support, please create an issue in the GitHub repository or contact the by mail :- raisaksham426@gmail.com directly.